A look into tomorrow's smart cities

-The main theme at The Smart City World Congress in Barcelona this year was “Cities to live in”.
+The latest theme of the Smart City World Congress in Barcelona was “Cities to live in”.
 It excited me because the world is a big place and technology is ever expanding, so I was curious to see what the thought leaders in the Smart Cities industry had to share about “Cities to live in” as I have thoughts of my own.

 We live in a world where technology is a cornerstone of the cities transformation, so it wasn’t surprising that Digital Transformation was an important track at this event.
 And topics included “How to power the IoT revolution and make sense of data,” “Connecting industries and societies,” “Making the most of data in a multi-cloud world,” “Blockchain and the day to day impact of A.I.” and “Addressing the new challenges and vulnerabilities of the connected city.”
 There was no shortage of conversations on thought provoking topics, but there was one key topic we all came back to.

-The conversations with city IT and project managers focused on concrete use cases around citizen-centric mobility; How to deploy IoT, cloud and public safety in existing city infrastructures without affecting current operations; How to measure operations effectiveness; How to control deployment and maintenance costs; How to bring together the old, often manual and the new, automatic technologies without a rip and replace strategy; and last but not least, How to move from reactive events and incident tracking to preventive cities integrating advanced intelligence?
+The conversations with city IT and project managers focused on concrete use cases around citizen-centric mobility; How to deploy IoT in smart cities, cloud and public safety in existing city infrastructures without affecting current operations; How to measure operations effectiveness; How to control deployment and maintenance costs; How to bring together the old, often manual and the new, automatic technologies without a rip and replace strategy; and last but not least, How to move from reactive events and incident tracking to preventive public safety?

 Following is a bit more detail on the Digital Transformation topics overhead from and discussed at the Smart Cities World Congress 2018.
 Hope you find them as interesting as we did.